Biblical Theology

 Listen to this article

-In summary, Deuteronomy 14:3 emphasises the importance of obedience to God’s commandments, including the dietary laws given to the Israelites.
-While Christians are not under the same dietary restrictions, we are called to honour God in our choices and respect the convictions of fellow believers.
+In summary Deuteronomy 14:3 emphasizes the importance of obedience to God’s commandments, including the dietary laws given to the Israelites.
+Although Christians are not under the same dietary restrictions, we are called to honour God in our choices and to respect the convictions of fellow believers.

 Share this: